2009–10 Zimbabwean cricket season: 2009–10 ICC Intercontinental Cup

 Due to their suspension from Test cricket, in place since 2005, Zimbabwe approached the International Cricket Council (ICC) with a proposal to enter a team into the 2009–10 ICC Intercontinental Cup.
 The competition brings together the leading non-Test cricketing nations, playing each other in four-day first-class fixtures.
 The two leading teams then contest a final to determine the competition winner.
 A number of difficulties were admitted by both Zimbabwe Cricket and the ICC.
-Prominent among these was the fact that a number of the countries already scheduled to take part in the competition "still have serious political reservations over travelling to, and hosting, Zimbabwe."
+Prominent among these was that a number of the countries already scheduled to take part in the competition "still have serious political reservations over travelling to, and hosting, Zimbabwe."
 Other issues included whether the competition format would need to be altered to accommodate Zimbabwe, and that it meant in essence that Zimbabwe were admitting they were at a lower level than their Full Member status of the ICC indicated.

 The idea was given support from the governing bodies of cricket in Ireland, Scotland and Canada, with the chief executive of Cricket Scotland, Roddy Smith, summing up the mood, "it will give the Associates a chance to play a Full Member whilst giving Zimbabwe competitive cricket."
 A re-formatting of the Intercontinental Cup took place, and Zimbabwe joined the top division of the competition, into which they elected to enter an 'A' team, Ozias Bvute, Zimbabwe Cricket's chief executive explaining that "it was a chance to give up-and-coming and fringe players exposure to four-day cricket which they would otherwise not get."